jude-o/starter-book/19 Wanda Huddleston.md

 Wanda and Taylor have ten children, 32 grandchildren and 31 great grandchildren.
 The children include Linda Newton, Tracie Spahn, Chris Kramer, Kathy Bartley all of Cincinnati, Sharon Ogzewalla, Denver, Colorado, John & Robert Maloney of Cincinnati and David & Jim Maloney of Florida and Mark Maloney of Broadhead, Kentucky.

-Wanda was a woman of many talents who shared them generously she did home improvements of all kinds; knocking out walls, framing new walls, cement work (front steps, patio) tile,constructing bookcases, & woodworkingprojects.
+Wanda was a woman of many talents who shared them generously she did home improvements of all kinds; knocking out walls, framing new walls, cement work (front steps, patio) tile,constructing bookcases, & woodworking projects.
 In her later years she spent many hours doing woodworking crafts which she gave to her children and grandchildren.

 Most of Wanda's time was spent in the home with her children, occasionally taking small jobs to help out financially.
 She has been a crossing guard and a day care provider for many children.